Skip to Content

 This Halloween Blackberry Margarita Mocktail embodies everything spooky with a delicious fruit flavor.
-The best part about this drink that everyone — children included — can enjoy this drink because it does not have any alcohol in it.
+The best part about this drink is that everyone — children included — can enjoy it because it does not have any alcohol in it.
+For more inspiration, check out this list of My Best Halloween Recipes.

-Then I did research to see what flavors pair well with blackberry and that is pomegranate.
+Then I researched to see what flavors pair well with blackberries, and that is pomegranate.
 That is how this drink was born!
 Let me show you how simple it is to make it.

 How to Make the Perfect Halloween Margarita Recipe

 Start by making a blackberry simple syrup.
-Take one cup of blackberries and place them in a sauce pan.
-Take a potato masher and muddle blackberries before adding in 1/2 cup of water and 1/2 cup of sugar.
-Place the sauce pan over medium heat and allow it to boil for about 10 minutes.
+Take one cup of blackberries and place them in a saucepan.
+Take a potato masher and muddle the blackberries before adding in 1/2 cup of water and 1/2 cup of sugar.
+Place the saucepan over medium heat and allow it to boil for about 10 minutes.

 Remove from the heat.
 Use a strainer to strain the liquid from the blackberry pulp.
 Throw the pulp away and set the syrup aside to cool.